TomoakiNagahara/www.onepiece-framework.com-2023/README.md

   The "onepiece-framework" has "NEW WORLD".
   The "NEW WORLD" is a new world.

+ * Intuitive hierarchy file system and URL.
  * Super Smart URL
- * Intuitive hierarchy file system and URL.
+ * Meta-Path and Meta-URL
- * "Super-Smart-Dispatcher"
- * "Super-Smart-URL"
- * "Meta-Path" and "Meta-URL"
+ * HTML-pass-through
- * "HTML-pass-through"
+ * Time Machine